Learning & Teaching

 Clonard operates six periods per day.
 Each lesson lasts for forty seven minutes with few subjects having double classes for practical work.

 There is a break between each class to enable students to reset prior to another class/subject, consolidate their learning and to take a breath, de-stress and move into their next class ready to learn.

 Clonard also offers a ‘Wellbeing’ program.
 The Wellbeing 4 Learning curriculum is modelled on best practice with many interactive, engaging activities that promote connection and relationship with their Wellbeing teacher and the Clonard community.

 You can find out more about our Wellbeing 4 Learning program here: Wellbeing 4 Learning

 |Period 1||9.10||9.57||47 mins|

 Individual Learning Needs

 All students are individuals with their own preferred learning styles and their strengths and weaknesses.
-Many students are gifted in aspects of their learning and can to be challenged to undertake higher order tasks as well as to engage in extra programs and activities.
+Many students are gifted in aspects of their learning and can be challenged to undertake higher order tasks as well as to engage in extra programs and activities.

 In some cases support is offered on a one-to-one basis but in many cases staff work with small groups of students in the classroom assisting them with their work.
-Where necessary application can be made for funding to support students eligible for assistance.